felossj/autoclick/README.md

 - press win+r, types regedit and press enter
 - go to Computer\HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\bam\State\UserSettings\ and open the folder with the longest name
-- right click this folder and give administrators full permisions, deletes the file called C:\Windows\System32\rundll32, uncheck the full permisions for administrators and minimize all folders this lil guide probably make you bypass manual screenshares but this clickers isnt screenshare proof and most ss tools probably detects it
+- right click this folder and give administrators full permisions, deletes the file called C:\Windows\System32\rundll32, uncheck the full permisions for administrators and minimize all folders
+- this lil guide probably make you bypass manual screenshares but this clickers isnt screenshare proof and most ss tools probably detects it

 ## modules
 - randomization
 - self destruct
+- break blocks
 - left and right click
 - toggle on/off bind
 - changes from white to green with on/off